rjaros/kvision-examples/README.md

 A fullstack MPP application created without KVision, but using kvision-remote module for server-side connectivity.
 It's based on an official [Ktor MPP example](https://github.com/ktorio/ktor-samples/tree/master/mpp/fullstack-mpp).

+## Electron template

+An application template for [Electron](https://electronjs.org/) target.
+It shows how to build multiplatform (Windows, Linux, MacOS), desktop applications with KVision and Kotlin.